jbryer/ShinyQDA/README.md

   - Submit to CRAN when development is stable.
   - Ability to use databases other than SQLite.
 This will require writing a connector for shinymanager.
+  - Reduce the number of packages dependencies.
+Some of the packages could be moved to “Suggests” that are only required for specific modules.
+For example, add an option to not incude sentiment analyses which would eliminate the need for those to be required.